 If you’re into social media, you might want to join ‘Suffolk Writers Group’ on Facebook where you can chat to local writers and keep up to date with local events.

 (Above: Ruth Dugdall, author of Humber Boy B, visits to talk about her new book and life as a professional writer)

-Examples of member’s successes since joining the group:-
+Examples of member’s publications and other successes since joining the group:-

 - Lesley won two hundred euros and had her travel piece published in The Telegraph. http://www.telegraph.co.uk/travel/travel-writing-competition/